 EAD represents the expected exposure in the event of default.
-The Bank derives the EAD from the current exposure to the counterparty, potential changes to the current amount allowed under the contract including amortisation and coefficient of EAD adjustement for Stage 1 loans by 1.006 and for stage 2 loans by 1.009.
+The Bank derives the EAD from the current exposure to the counterparty, adjusted by the potential changes in case of moving in stage 3 (Default), that is 1.006 for stage 1 loans and 1.011 for stage 2 loans.